ArcBlock/nedb/packages/core/README.md

   default string comparison which is not well adapted to non-US characters in particular accented letters.
 Native `localCompare` will most of the time be the right choice
-- `nodeWebkitAppName` (optional, **DEPRECATED**): if you are using NeDB from whithin a Node Webkit app, specify its name (the same one you use in the `package.json`) in this field and the `filename` will be relative to the directory Node Webkit uses to store the rest of the application's data (local storage etc.).
-It works on Linux, OS X and Windows.
-Now that you can use `require('nw.gui').App.dataPath` in Node Webkit to get the path to the data directory for your application, you should not use this option anymore and it will be removed.

 If you use a persistent datastore without the `autoload` option, you need to call `loadDatabase` manually.
 This function fetches the data from datafile and prepares the database. **Don't forget it!** If you use a